sonata-nfv/tng-sdk-validation/README.md

 # Usage

-The packager can either be used as command line tool (CLI mode) or deployed as a micro service which offers a REST API
+The packager can either be used as command line tool (CLI mode) or deployed as a micro service which offers a REST API.

 ## CLI mode